websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/dynamic-data-lists/creating-data-lists.md

 1. Select *Add Record* for the Roles that need permissions.
 To give unauthenticated Users permission to add records select *Add Record* for Guest.
 Click *Save* to finish.

 New records can be added to a list from Site Administration or from a page that has the Dynamic Data Lists Display widget.
-See the next section for configuring this widget.
+See the section below for configuring this widget.

 ![Click the add icon to add a new record.](./creating-data-lists/images/03.png)